 - Watch your footing near slopes and shorelines.

-- Never allow children to work near steep slopes or shorelines without adult supervision.
+- Never allow children to work near steep slopes, deep or fast moving water, or shorelines without adult supervision.

 - Always sweep, rake or shovel broken glass.
 Never pick up sharp objects with your hands.

-- Separate collected materials into recycling, green waste and garbage.
+- Separate collected materials into recycling, green waste and garbage when possible.

 - To the extent practicable, place recyclables and smaller garbage bags into your home refuse containers.